hvlck/rhea/README.md

   + state guards
     + value checking in proxy stage
 + support for appending Components as children in `std.build()`
++ debug builds
+  + may write as extension to core framework

 ## Scratchpad